masakhane-io/masakhane-ner/MasakhaNER2.0/README.md

 The code is based on HuggingFace implementation (License: Apache 2.0).

 The license of the NER dataset is in [CC-BY-4.0-NC](https://creativecommons.org/licenses/by-nc/4.0/), the monolingual data have difference licenses depending on the news website license.
+The monolingual data used for annotation can be found [here](https://github.com/masakhane-io/lacuna_pos_ner/tree/main/language_corpus)

 ### Required dependencies
 * python